PSA – Protect Yourself: Get Screened for Colorectal Cancer

-Your listeners and their doctors need to reconnect.
-Colorectal cancer is the nation’s second-leading cause of cancer death, but nearly always treatable if caught early, and can even be prevented through timely screening.
+• The disease is almost always treatable if caught early and can even be prevented through timely screening.

-The government now requires insurance companies to cover not only “Colonoscopy” – but also “Virtual” Colonoscopy and other less-invasive exams.
-The more people are aware of these less-invasive tests, the more people choose to be screened, and the more lives can be saved.
+The more people are aware of virtual colonoscopy, the more people choose to be screened, and the more lives will be saved.

 Please consider airing these important PSAs.
 We appreciate any programming time you can spare.